Mesonychia: Characteristics

-Mesonychids have often been reconstructed as resembling wolves albeit superficially, but they would have appeared very different in life.
-With a short lower spine stiffened by revolute joints, they would have run with stiff backs like modern ungulates rather than bounding or loping with flexible spines like modern Carnivorans.
-While later mesonychids evolved a suite of limb adaptations for running similar to those in both wolves and deer, their legs remained comparatively thick.
+Mesonychians have often been reconstructed as resembling wolves albeit superficially, but they would have appeared very different in life.
+With a short lower spine stiffened by revolute joints, they would have run with stiff backs like modern ungulates rather than bounding or loping with flexible spines like modern carnivorans.
+While later mesonychians evolved a suite of limb adaptations for running similar to those in both wolves and deer, their legs remained comparatively thick.
 They would have resembled no group of living animals.
-Early mesonychids probably walked on the flats of their feet (plantigrade), while later ones walked on their toes (digitigrade).
-These later mesonychids had hooves, one on each toe, with four toes on each foot.
+Early mesonychians probably walked on the flats of their feet (plantigrade), while later ones walked on their toes (digitigrade).
+These later mesonychians had hooves, one on each toe, with four toes on each foot.
 The foot was compressed for efficient running with the axis between the third and fourth toes (paraxonic); it would have looked something like a hoofed paw.

-Mesonychids varied in size; some species were as small as a fox, others as large as a horse.
+Mesonychians varied in size; some species were as small as a fox, others as large as a horse.
 Some members of the group are known only from skulls and jaws, or have fragmentary postcranial remains.
-But where skeletons are known, they indicate that mesonychids had large heads with strong jaw muscles, relatively long necks, and robust bodies with robust limbs that could run effectively but not rotate the hand or reach out to the side.
+But where skeletons are known, they indicate that mesonychians had large heads with strong jaw muscles, relatively long necks, and robust bodies with robust limbs that could run effectively but not rotate the hand or reach out to the side.
 An unrelated early group of mammalian predators, the creodonts, also had unusually large heads and limbs that traded flexibility for efficiency in running; large head size may be connected to inability to use the feet and claws to help catch and process food, as many modern carnivorans do.
-Some mesonychids are reconstructed as predatory (comparable to canids), others as scavengers or carnivore-scavengers with bone-crushing adaptations to their teeth (comparable to the large hyenas), and some as omnivorous (comparable to pigs, humans, or black bears).
+Some mesonychians are reconstructed as predatory (comparable to canids), others as scavengers or carnivore-scavengers with bone-crushing adaptations to their teeth (comparable to the large hyenas), and some as omnivorous (comparable to pigs, humans, or black bears).
 They may not have included hypercarnivores (comparable to felids); their teeth were not as effective at cutting meat as later groups of large mammalian predators.
 In some localities, multiple species or genera coexisted in different ecological niches.
 There is evidence to suggest that some genera were sexually dimorphic.
 Some genera may need revision to clarify the actual number of species or remove ambiguity about genera (such as Dissacus and Ankalagon).

 These "wolves on hooves" were probably one of the more important predator groups in the late Paleocene and Eocene ecosystems of Europe (which was an archipelago at the time), Asia (which was an island continent), and North America.
-Mesonychid dentition consisted of molars modified to generate vertical shear, thin blade-like lower molars, and carnassial notches, but no true carnassials.
+Mesonychian dentition consisted of molars modified to generate vertical shear, thin blade-like lower molars, and carnassial notches, but no true carnassials.
 The molars were laterally compressed and often blunt, and were probably used for shearing meat or crushing bones.
 The largest species are considered to have been scavengers.
 Many species are suspected of being fish-eaters, though some of these reconstructions may be influenced by earlier theories that the group was ancestral to cetaceans.